MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Changelog

+### 1.3.2 (08.09.2025)
+- Updated .htaccess for Apache-servers > 2.3 in src and release
+- Tested with WP 6.8.2, locally.
+(PHP unit tests not fully updated, yet.
+TODO)

 ### 1.3.1 (15.05.2025)
 - Tested with WP 6.8.
 No changes for that.
 - introduced ESlint.
 Non functional changes for that.